Quick Facts About General Aniline and Film Corporation (GAF)

 • Veterans of the U.S. armed forces

-Workers in any number of other industries could have been exposed to asbestos-containing products manufactured by GAF Corporation, particularly those working in roofing and siding.
-Construction workers are among the most at risk of being exposed to these products.
+Workers in many industries used GAF Corporation’s asbestos products.
+This is especially true for those in roofing and siding.
+Construction workers are among the most at risk of exposure to these products.
+Family members of workers exposed to GAF products faced secondary exposure.

 Recommended Reading